 - actions to be taken in response to those triggers

 Policy triggers are events that cause the policy to fire.
 The events can be health-rule violation events or other types of events, such as hitting a slow transaction threshold or surpassing a resource pool limit.
-See Health Rules, Troubleshoot Health Rule Violations and Monitor Events.
+See Health Rules, Troubleshoot Health Rule Violations and Events.

 The triggering events can be broadly defined as affecting any object in the application or very narrowly defined as affecting only specific objects.
 You can create a policy that fires when an event involving all the tiers in the application occurs, or one involving only specific tiers.
 You can create a policy that fires on events affecting only certain nodes, or only certain business transactions or certain errors.
-You can tune policies very specifically for different entities and situations.
+You can very finely tune policies for different entities and situations.